SebastianRzk/gradle-cobol-plugin/docs/index.md

 Set the parameter _customTerminal_ in the cobol block in your build.gradle to use a custom terminal commands.

 Insert the full qualified terminal command string.
-Use `{path}` as placeholder for the absolute path to the executable (runCobol) or the terminal command (runDebugCobol).
+Use `{path}` as placeholder for the absolute path to the executable (runExecutable) or the terminal command (runDebug).

 ## tasks